sgsbucket/animan.doc/source/_build/html/_sources/index.rst.txt

 Welcome to Animan
 =====================
-Animan is a powerful tool that helps your studio manage assets and works of animators.
+Animan is a web app that helps studios manage the production of broadcast animation.
+It is hosted in the cloud and uses Amazon services for storage.

 Menu
 +++++++++